title Slideshow image

 Subsequently, I learned that its owners, the government super-power, the Environment Agency, considered it to be of such vital importance that they allowed it to seize up.
 When criticised by motorists for flooding roads, by anglers for killing fish, by conservationists for drowning birds and by boaters for preventing navigation, they, the almighty EA, spent millions of pounds of our money on consultants who said "unseize it, make it work again; and if you pay us, the fat-cat consultants, more millions, we'll tell you how."
 Well, that was the talk in the pubs, on the river banks, in the boatyards and bird hides.
 Was I missing something?
 Shouldn't they, the all-knowing EA, have known to do that, and how to do that, and spent the money doing that?

-In fact, I've discovered that now, in 2012, after dozens of expensive consultants reports, and enough money paid to civil enginneers to cover the Welney Wash Road several feet deep, it mostly does work, at least when circumstances permit.
+In fact, I discovered during my investgations in 2012-2015, that after dozens of expensive consultants reports, and enough money paid to civil enginneers to cover the Welney Wash Road several feet deep, it mostly does work, at least when circumstances permit.
 And when that is the case, Denver Sluice controls the flow from the non-tidal branch of the Great Ouse River known as the Ely Ouse, or Ten Mile River, into the tidal reach of the Great Ouse River known locally as the Tidal River, at a point just above where the New Bedford or Hundred Foot River joins the Tidal River.
 It should be noted that Denver Sluice also prevents the tide going up the Ely Ouse, overflowing its banks and flooding the low lying land much of which is below sea level.
 I've also discovered that there are many occasions when circumstances do not permit.
 Rain, tides and silt, for instance.
 Especially the latter.

 Another thing I've learned is that one small sluice doesn't have much street cred in the drainage world.
 So, over the years, four more have sprung up nearby directing water hither and thither, and to emphasise how difficult it all is it to manage, they've named the whole site "Denver Complex".
 None of the five sluices are geographically within the Ouse Washes, but they are major players in the operation and management of the Washes, and all the main structures of the Washes are controlled by EA staff based at the Complex.